Projects

 Raptor String-Pulling Behavior

-Currently, our manuscript is in review for a project investigating seven different species' performance on the string pull task.
 This is an extension of our 2013 case study on the Harris' hawk.
 In that study, we found evidence of the same step-pull-step behavior reported in parrot and corvid string-pull work, and our hawk solved the task within 7 minutes upon first viewing the apparatus!
 These results are published in Ibis and can be read here.
-Below are some interesting apparatus-directed behaviors by our subjects in the 2022 extension project.
+Below are some interesting apparatus-directed behaviors by our subjects in the 2022 extension project which is in press with the International Journal of Comparative Psychology.

-Currently, our manuscript is in review for a project investigating seven different species' performance on the string pull task.
 This is an extension of our 2013 case study on the Harris' hawk.
 In that study, we found evidence of the same step-pull-step behavior reported in parrot and corvid string-pull work, and our hawk solved the task within 7 minutes upon first viewing the apparatus!
 These results are published in Ibis and can be read here.
-Below are some interesting apparatus-directed behaviors by our subjects in the 2022 extension project.
+Below are some interesting apparatus-directed behaviors by our subjects in the 2022 extension project which is in press with the International Journal of Comparative Psychology.

 Social Referencing